greenelab/phenoplier/README.md

 To prepare the environment to run the PhenoPLIER code, follow the steps in [environment](environment/).
 This will create a conda environment and download the necessary data.
 Depending on your Internet speed, this shouldn't take more than 24 hours.
 We tested the code in Ubuntu 18.04+.

-Alternatively, you can use our Docker image (see below), which will greatly simplify running the code.
+**We strongly recommend** using our Docker image (see below), which will greatly simplify running the code and make sure you use the same environment for the analyses.

 ### Hardware requirements